IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

     ```

     > [!NOTE]
     > Here the `GetTypeName(...)` method resolves the Template Identifier of our `EntityBaseTemplate`.
-Since this is a single-file and the outputs will be in the same namespace, Intent Architect will resolve it as the class name `EntityBase`.
+Since this is a single file and the outputs will be in the same namespace, Intent Architect will resolve it as the class name `EntityBase`.
 If the classes were in different namespaces, the namespace would be introduced using a [`using` directive](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive).
     >
     > [!NOTE]
     > You will need to include the namespace `MyModules.Templates.EntityBase` using the [`using` directive](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/using-directive).